elhimov/tarantool/changelogs/unreleased/gh-5941-datetime-type-support.md

 ## feature/lua/datetime

- * Add a new builtin module `datetime.lua` that allows to operate timestamps and intervals values (gh-5941).
+ * Added a new builtin module `datetime.lua` that allows to operate timestamps and intervals values (gh-5941).
  * Parse method to allow converting string literals in extended iso-8601 or rfc3339 formats (gh-6731);